 As Invitation Homes continues to respond to service requests, we’re taking extra measures to prevent the spread of the coronavirus through our new Contactless Service Visits .

 We’re in this together, so we’re asking you to help prevent the spread by taking the same precautions we’ve asked our technicians to take when entering your home.
 Keeping our visits as contactless as possible is our way of taking care of you, and a way for you to take care of others.

 Our maintenance technicians will make your service visit as contactless as possible by taking the following safety precautions:

-- Practice Social Distancing – Stay at least six feet away from you in your home
+• Practicing social distancing (staying at least six feet away from you in your home).

-- Wear Personal Protective Equipment (PPE) including face masks, gloves, and shoe coverings
+• Wearing personal protective equipment (PPE) including face masks, gloves, and shoe coverings.

-- Touch only the areas of your home that need to be repaired
+• Touching only the areas of your home that need to be repaired.

 If your household has experienced a loss of income, such as a furlough or layoff due to COVID-19, you should request interim recertification through the normal process, by contacting your Public Housing Authority to give notice of your income decrease.

 Some Public Housing Authorities also have COVID-19 hardship assistance programs.
 Click here for a directory of Public Housing Authorities.

 We are all working together to prevent the spread of COVID-19.
 Please follow the Steps to Prevent Illness from the Centers for Disease Control and Prevention to protect you and your loved ones.
 Keep checking the Invitation Homes this page for updates on our response to COVID-19.